-Lady Caroline Lamb is a 1972 film written and directed by Robert Bolt and starring Sarah Miles, Jon Finch and Richard Chamberlain.
+Lady Caroline Lamb is a 1972 British historical drama film written and directed by Robert Bolt and starring Sarah Miles, Jon Finch, and Richard Chamberlain.
 The supporting cast includes John Mills, Margaret Leighton, Ralph Richardson, and Laurence Olivier.

 The film is about the life of Lady Caroline Lamb, wife of William Lamb, 2nd Viscount Melbourne (later Prime Minister), and specifically her scandalous affair with Lord Byron.
 Richardson and Olivier appear as King George IV and The Duke of Wellington, respectively.

 This film features examples of: